javacert/oca/README.md

     4) long to float or double
     5) float to double
 - Remember that String and date time objects are immutable.
 Look for application of change without an assignment to a variable!
+- Remember that a static method in a class hierarchy will conflict with instance methods in the hierarchy with the same name and signature.
+  However it will NOT conflict with static methods from an interface, since they can only be accessed through the Interface name itself.
+- None of the new date related classes have public constructors.
+Watch out for use of the new keyword always.
+- final only means that subclasses cannot hide (in case of static methods, and static or non-static fields) or override (in case of instance methods) that method.
+- Exceptions is a mechanism (vague statement examples):
+    1) That you can use to determine what to do when something unexpected happens.
+    2) Once you catch an exception, you can log the details.
+- Any exception thrown in a static block is wrapped into ExceptionInInitializerError and then that ExceptionInInitializerError is thrown.
+- All sub-classes of Throwable are checked except sub-classes of Error and RuntimeException.
+- Period / Duration have static methods and therefore do not support aggregated chaining.
+- Most of the methods of LocalDate (as well as LocalTime and LocalDateTime) return an object of the same class.
+  This allows you to chain the calls as done in this question.
+However, these  methods return a new object each time but aggregate the change from the previous method in the chain.
+Period / Duration will simply use the last change in the chain.
+- The native keyword can only be used on methods, not on classes and instance variables.